 Render Context

 The result of rendering a template depends on the context in which it is rendered.
-That is, available variables and their values, and options set on the bound Environment.
+That is, available variables and their values, and options set on the bound Environment

 Template global variables are those added to a render context by application developers.
-From a template author's perspective, globals are read-only and are available to all templates, including those rendered with the {% render %} tag.
+From a template author's perspective, globals are read-only and are available to all templates, including those rendered with the {% render %}

-Template Local variables are those defined by template authors using {% assign %} and {% capture %}.
+.
 Local variables can mask names defined in the global namespace, but never change them.

-Named counters created with {% increment %} and {% decrement %} have their own namespace.
-Outside of increment or decrement, Liquid will look in the counters namespace last, after locals and globals.
+, Liquid will look in the counters namespace last, after locals and globals.

 Environment Globals

-You can add global variables to an environment using the globals argument to the Environment constructor. globals should be a dictionary (or any Mapping) mapping strings to Python objects.
-Environment globals are automatically added to the render context of every Template created with Environment.from_string() and Environment.get_template(), including templates rendered with the render tag.
+should be a dictionary (or any Mapping) mapping strings to Python objects.
+Environment globals are automatically added to the render context of every Template

 from liquid import Environment